-People in Goa generally like to wear colourful outfits that are essentially bright.
-The womenfolk here prefer to wear 9-yard sarees and they style it with some really nice traditional jewellery.
-The men, especially those belonging to the fishing tribes and communities wear bright shirts along with half pants.
+People in Goa generally like to wear colourful and bright outfits.
+The womenfolk here prefer to wear 9-yard sarees which they style with some really nice traditional jewellery.
+The men, especially those belonging to the fishing tribes and communities, wear bright printed shirts along with half pants.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here